Many charities trade, either as an integral part of their charitable activities or to raise funds.

 Read about how VAT affects charities in the VAT guidance for charities.

 Charities can make trading losses.
 If the trading is within the charitable objects of a charity (charitable trading), losses will be charitable expenditure.
-However, if the losses arise from non-charitable trading they will be non-charitable expenditure and tax exemption isn’t available on that amount of the charity’s income.
-For more information about charitable and non-charitable trading please see the guidance starting at paragraph 6 of Tax exemptions guidance.
+However, if the losses arise from non-charitable trading they will be non-charitable expenditure and tax exemption is not available on that amount of the charity’s income.
+For more information about charitable and non-charitable trading see the guidance starting at paragraph 6 of Tax exemptions guidance.

 However, the fact that a loss arising from non-charitable trading is treated as non-charitable expenditure may not result in a net tax liability.
 The trading loss itself may be available for set-off against the amount that would otherwise be chargeable to tax resulting from the restriction on exemptions by section 492 CTA 2010 or section 539 ITA 2007.
 The effect can, therefore, be self-cancelling, as shown at B in the table below.
-The trading loss will only be unavailable for set off against the amount chargeable if the trading isn’t on a commercial basis and either there is no reasonable expectation of gain (Corporation Tax) or the trading is not carried out with a view to the realisation of profit (IT)*.
+The trading loss will only be unavailable for set off against the amount chargeable if the trading is not on a commercial basis and either there is no reasonable expectation of gain (Corporation Tax) or the trading is not carried out with a view to the realisation of profit (IT)*.

 The table below gives an overview of the main possibilities, though each case depends on its own facts:

 Quick guide to the treatment of taxable non-charitable trading by charities